Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Numerical Results

 Note that $g(x)$ is only defined on the following domain:

 By Lemma A.3 in \cite{Du2017GradientDC}, we know that there is only one local optimum, i.e., $(4\tau,...,4\tau)^{\top}$ and $d$ stationary points, i.e.,

 In the experiment, we set the number of inner iterations $N_t$ to $1000$, the dimension of the variable $y$ to $5$, and the dimension of the variable $x$ to $\{10,20\}$.
 The initial point $x_0$ is set to $(10^{-3},\cdots,10^{-3})^{\top}$, close to the stationary point $(0,\cdots,0)^{\top}$, and $y_0$ is a random vector.
 For the problem \eqref{numerical problem1}, the parameter $L$ is $\{1, 1.5, 2\}$, and the parameter $\gamma$ is $1$.
-Figure \ref{fig1} shows the numerical performance of the six tested algorithms for solving the problem \eqref{numerical problem1} under different parameter selections, where the horizontal axis represents the running time and the vertical axis represents the difference between $P(x)$ and the optimal value $P^*$.
+Figure \ref{fig1} shows the numerical performance of the nine tested algorithms for solving the problem \eqref{numerical problem1} under different parameter selections, where the horizontal axis represents the running time and the vertical axis represents the difference between $P(x)$ and the optimal value $P^*$.

-Since there are $n$ saddle points in problem (4.1), and it is difficult for the GDA algorithm to escape from the saddle point when it is trapped in the saddle point, this also causes the curve of the GDA algorithm to present multiple horizontal line segments.
+Since there are $n$ saddle points in problem \eqref{numerical problem1}, and it is difficult for the GDA algorithm to escape from the saddle point when it is trapped in the saddle point, this also causes the curve of the GDA algorithm to present multiple horizontal line segments.
 As can be seen from Fig. \ref{fig1}, all second-order algorithms can effectively escape from the saddle point.
-The MINIMAX-TR algorithm converges slowly because the trust region radius is set to a small value.
-The proposed GRTR algorithm and LMNegCur algorithm are both better than the state-of-the-art trust region algorithm MINIMAX-TRACE and the cubic regularization algorithm MCN.
-Numerical results show the effectiveness of the proposed GRTR algorithm and LMNegCur algorithm.
+The MINIMAX-TR algorithm converges slowly because the trust-region radius is set to a small value.
+The proposed GRTR algorithm and LMNegCur algorithm are both better than the state-of-the-art trust-region algorithm MINIMAX-TRACE and the cubic regularization algorithm MCN.
+The ILMNegCur algorithm performs better than other second-order algorithms because the approximate minimum eigenvalue of the Hessian matrix is achieved very early in the iterations of the Lanczos process, while the IGRTR and IMCN algorithms require more iterations and running time to escape from the saddle point.
+Numerical results show the effectiveness of the proposed GRTR (IGRTR) algorithm and LMNegCur (ILMNegCur) algorithm.